Neural Wave Functions for Superfluids: Antisymmetrized Geminal Power Wave Function

-The FermiNet and other Ans\"{a}tze that generalize the idea of a Slater determinant or expand the ground state as a linear combination of Slater determinants give very accurate results for many molecules and solids, but may still fail to capture strong two-particle correlations in superfluids.
-An alternative starting point, which is better at capturing two-particle correlations, is the antisymmetric geminal power (AGP) wavefunction \cite{casula_geminal_2003,bajdich_pfaffian_2006,bajdich_generalized_2007,genovese_general_2020}.
+The FermiNet and other Ans\"{a}tze that expand the ground state as a linear combination of Slater determinants give very accurate results for many molecules and solids, but may still fail to capture strong two-particle correlations in superfluids.
+An alternative starting point, which is better at capturing two-particle correlations, is the antisymmetric geminal power (AGP) wave function \cite{casula_geminal_2003,bajdich_pfaffian_2006,bajdich_generalized_2007,genovese_general_2020}.
 This uses an antisymmetrized product of two-particle functions known as pairing orbitals or geminals instead of an antisymmetrized product of single-particle orbitals.

-Although one can build a general AGP wavefunction with pairings between arbitrary particles, the UFG Hamiltonian only contains interactions between particles of opposite spin.
+Although one can build a general AGP wave function with pairings between arbitrary particles, the UFG Hamiltonian only contains interactions between particles of opposite spin.
 It is therefore sufficient to consider pairing orbitals involving particles of opposite spin only.
-In this case, the wavefunction is called an antisymmetrized geminal power singlet (AGPs).
+In this case, the wave function is called an antisymmetrized geminal power singlet (AGPs).
 The rest of this section summarizes the main features of the AGPs Ansatz and explains how the FermiNet architecture can be modified to produce many-particle generalizations of AGPs pairing orbitals.
-Detailed discussions of AGPs wavefunctions, including derivations of the equations, can be found in Refs.~\cite{casula_geminal_2003,bajdich_pfaffian_2006,bajdich_generalized_2007,genovese_general_2020} and the Appendix.
+Detailed discussions of AGPs wave functions, including derivations of the equations, can be found in Refs.~\cite{casula_geminal_2003,bajdich_pfaffian_2006,bajdich_generalized_2007,genovese_general_2020,luo2019} and the Appendix.